 “It was an unbelievably beautiful place right there in the valley.
 I’ll never forget it,” says Mega.
 “It was a very nice golf course, but I was too young to play back then.
 We caddied.
 I used to travel up there with Dave Belisle and Jimmy Fitzgerald.
 We spent a lot of time up there.
 If I made 35 cents a round, well, that was great!”

-Mega and his older brother Alec would often rise in their native Bondsville, a small town just south and west of the Swift River Valley, and take the train up to Greenwich; or they’d hitch a ride via Belchertown on Route 21, the only paved road which ran north/south through the valley.
+Mega and his older brother Alec would often rise in Bondsville, their tiny home town just south and west of the Swift River Valley, and take the train up to Greenwich.
+Or they’d hitch a ride via Belchertown on Route 21, the only paved road that ran north/south through the watershed.
 “It was quite a place up there.
 A few of the holes I forget, but I remember everything else.
-Between 1st and 2nd there was a big stand of pine, sort of squared off.
+Between the 1st and 2nd there was a big stand of pine, sort of squared off.
 There were more woodlands guarding the 3rd, on the right.
 That’s where I found all my golf balls, you know.
 Now that was a nice hole, a great dogleg par-5.

 The 1928 opening of Dugmar’s 9-hole course fulfilled the “Phase I” vision of its founders.
-This was now a fully fledged country club, complete with golf course, clubhouse (featuring several guest rooms) and lively social calendar — because lest we forget, this was the decade of Prohibition.
+This was now a fully fledged country club, complete with a golf course, a clubhouse featuring several guest rooms and a lively social calendar — because, lest we forget, this was the decade of Prohibition.

 “It was a wild place,” Mega concurs.
 “To be served drinks, well, you had to know the right people.
 There was a lot of drinking.
 Those guys were really something; they knew what they were doing.”